 The project team agreed on an aim to develop a terrestrial ecosystem typology with no more than 100 units, ideally 40-60.
 We explored alternative approaches to developing a typology from available data.

-We first explored co-occurrence clusters in the biological occurrence records using a presence-absence matrix of species presence-absence by ice-free areas for each of six decades (1960-present).
+We first explored co-occurrence clusters in the biological occurrence records using a presence-absence matrix of species presence-absence by ice-free areas for each of five decades (1960-2010).
 The data were cleaned to remove records representing uncertain identifications at the species level, and ice-free areas and species with less than five records in a given decade.
-A two-stage co-occurrence and cluster analysis produced general assemblage types: one with 154 taxa dominated by fungi, cyanobacteria, and some mosses, also with Ochrophyta, Rotifers, Tardigrades, Chlorophyta, and some arthropods occurring across the Antarctic mainland, and occasionally on the peninsula; a second group with 122 species dominated by (presumably mostly different) fungi and mosses found only on the peninsula and nearby islands; and a third group with 73 species dominated by vertebrates (all penguins, seabirds, and pinnipeds), along with an apparently complimentary suite of arthropods, nematodes, and mosses, found mostly on the peninsula but with occasional isolated occurrences around the coast of the continent.
+A two-stage co-occurrence and cluster analysis produced three general assemblage types which exhibit some overlap in composition: one with 154 taxa dominated by fungi, cyanobacteria, and some mosses, also with Ochrophyta, Rotifers, Tardigrades, Chlorophyta, some arthropods and Adelie penguins occurring across the Antarctic mainland, and occasionally on the peninsula; a second group with 122 species dominated by (presumably mostly different) fungi and mosses, but also including chinstrap and gentoo penguins, found only on the Antarctic peninsula and nearby islands; and a third group with 73 species dominated by vertebrates (all penguins, seabirds, and pinnipeds), along with an apparently complimentary suite of arthropods, nematodes, and mosses, found only on the peninsula.
 Many ice-free patches could not be characterised due to insufficient sampling.
 An appraisal of temporal patterns indicated that individual ice-free patches supported different assemblages in different decades, likely a reflection of sampling campaigns that targeted different taxa.
 We concluded that this approach produced outcomes that were sensitive to sampling patterns.